 The bizarre-looking actions of the night-roving couple came to the awareness of the local ruler.
 He then showered them with clothes and riches.
 From that time on they were never in want of what they needed, and in the end were wholly freed from night-roving living habits.

 ❋ Bland and fit charity in poverty may be another hardship to endure.

-ONCE ON a time a ruthless monkey king ruled in the Himalayas over all his wives and children.
+In the Himalayas there once was a ruthless monkey king who ruled over all his wives and children.
 But he was afraid that one of his sons might grow up and take over as king; and therefore he used to bite each son just after he was born.
 This made the new-born too weak to challenge his father ever after.